 - It issues an EXEC CICS INVOKE SERVICE command, or an EXEC CICS LINK PROGRAM(DFHPIRT), on behalf of the business logic.
-The only change in the business logic is the name of the program to which it links. - It can, if necessary, provide any data manipulation that is required if your application uses a data structure which the CICS Web services assistant cannot map directly into a SOAP message.
+The only change in the business logic is the name of the program to which it links. - It can, if necessary, provide any data manipulation that is required if your application uses a data structure which the CICS web services assistant cannot map directly into a SOAP message.

-For the case when the Web services assistant is used, this structure is illustrated in Figure 20 on page 50.
+For the case when the web services assistant is used, this structure is illustrated in Figure 20.

 Figure 20.
-Deployment of CICS application as a Web service requester using a wrapper program
+Deployment of CICS application as a web service requester using a wrapper program